nagata-yoshiteru/mqtt-recorder-rs/README.md

 ## Intelligent Recording

 Records MQTT messages with topic-based directory organization and intelligent file splitting based on message intervals.
 Files are split when no messages are received for a specified duration or when reaching the maximum message count per file (100,000 messages).
+Additionally, statistical analysis is performed on JSON payloads in real-time.

 ### Basic intelligent recording:
     mqtt-recorder-rs -a localhost irecord -d ./data